shouaya/stratium/README.md

 Interaction summary:

 - Human users operate through the Web UI.
+- AI agents are expected to reason through a separate strategy-oriented MCP layer and call the trader-facing MCP for execution.
-- Bots and future MCP clients use the Hyperliquid-compatible API surface.
+- The trader-facing MCP is the execution boundary over the Hyperliquid-compatible API surface.
 - The API layer handles session auth for humans and signer + nonce auth for bot-style flows.
 - `apps/api` coordinates trading state, market state, compatibility behavior, and websocket delivery.
 - `packages/trading-core` remains the deterministic source of trading behavior.